 But the beautiful fact is this: it is possible to get well.
 So many people do.
 I’m doing it today.
 Right now, I’m at my laptop eating a peanut butter and banana sandwich (yum).
 It’s a complex process, and the rewards are proportional to the courage and commitment I put into my recovery.
 It’s not really about food (although I can’t believe I forgot just how tasty mac’n’cheese can be).
 It’s about so much more than poundage, or iron levels, or getting my doctors “off my back” by appeasing them with numbers.

 It’s about living—it’s life, my life, at stake.
 I am learning to love living, to accept the reality of my body, my place and time in this world.
 Letting go of the numbing, destructive mechanism of my anorexia has left me facing the stark facts of my past abuse and present fears.
 It is much harder, and much braver, to deal with these things than to succumb to the soothing, strangling constraints of compulsive behavior.
 But in the pain and uncertainty of self-acceptance, of letting go, comes the freedom to live.
 And my loved ones help me realize that there is nothing more precious than being here.

-You might also like When Life Gives You a New Normal, The Don’ts That We Do When Others Are Hurting, 9 Marks of a Beautiful Woman (on the Inside), True Beauty is Found in a Woman’s Strength, Just Because She’s Pretty, Doesn’t Mean You’re Not and Take a Moment to Stop and Listen
+You might also like When Life Gives You a New Normal, The Don’ts That We Do When Others Are Hurting, 9 Marks of a Beautiful Woman (on the Inside), True Beauty is Found in a Woman’s Strength, Just Because She’s Pretty, Doesn’t Mean You’re Not, Grasping for Control?
+A Counselor Explains How to Stop, and Take a Moment to Stop and Listen